taonic/random_news/README.md

 If you encounter the error "Retry your request with the ID or ARN of an inference profile that contains this model", make sure:
 1. You have created an inference profile in the Amazon Bedrock console
-2. You have updated the `bedrock_client.py` file with your inference profile ID
+2. You are providing the inference profile ID using the `--inference-profile` parameter or `BEDROCK_INFERENCE_PROFILE_ID` environment variable
 3. You have proper permissions to access the model

 ### S3 Access Issues